 - Approved Multivitamins: Centrum Performance, Flinstones, Costco vitamins, and various other brands available at stores internationally.

-- Patients will need to supplement B12 in their diet, as deficiency is somewhat common and can lead to serious neurological problems.
+- Patients will need to supplement B12 in their diet, a deficiency is somewhat common and can lead to serious neurological problems.

-- Patients will need to take a supplement for calcium/vitamin D complex.
+- Patients will need to take a supplement of calcium/vitamin D complex.
 Supplements can help prevent osteoporosis.

 Guide to Gastric Sleeve Surgery: